sherwingp/world-map-game/README.md

 ```

 ```
-As a host,
+As a player,
-So that the other players can start the game
+So that I can start the game,
-I want to be able to set the secret location
+I want to be given a country at random to find on the map
 ```

 ```
 As a player,
 So that I can select my guesses,
-I want to be able to click on the country that I guess on the map
+I want to be able to click on the country that I guess
 ```

 ```